-I worked part-time as an on-air personality (DJ) at KURE 88.5 and I designed a prototype for a website and app that would solve an issue that I face each week: strategizing and executing the perfect radio show.
+I worked part-time as an on-air personality (DJ) at KURE 88.5.
+During my tenure at KURE, I noticed many issues DJs faced that could be solved with a user experience intervention.
+For this reason, I designed a prototype for a website and app that could assist DJs in planning and executing their radio shows.

 Drag and Drop Playlists